rossliam2212/ASCIIRogueLikeGame/README.md

 | Right Arrow | Cycle through weapons |

 #### Game Items
-There are four different game items scattered throughout each level that the player must use to their advantage.These items are gold coins, health potions, weapons and the buy menu.
+There are four different game items scattered throughout each level that the player must use to their advantage.
+These items are gold coins, health potions, weapons and the buy menu.
 Each item that the player picks up, aside from the buy menu gets added to their inventory and can then be used.
 The players inventory is displayed at the bottom of the screen, and it shows how many gold coins, health potion and what weapons the player has and is currently using.
 The strength of